Mord auf Ex: Reach and reception

 In January 2023, the podcast reached a view count of approximately 3.27 million valid downloads.
 In a ranking conducted by German media analysis group AGMA, this lead it to score 8th place in the category podcast.
 In November of the same year, the podcast reached the 6th place in the MA Podcast rankings with approximately 3.8 million valid downloads.
 By February 2024, it had climbed to the 4th place with around 4 million valid downloads.

 According to the creators, as of February 2024, the podcast attracts nearly 5 million listeners per month.

 In January 2024, the German edition of Vogue included the podcast in its selection of the five best true crime podcasts in the category "best German true crime podcast featuring various cases."

-For their work in "building a podcast empire", Bartsch and Schütze were included in the Forbes list 30 under 30.
+Bartsch and Schütze were included in the Forbes 30 under 30 list in 2024.

 Further marketing

 Ravensburger released the cooperative audio mystery game echoes Mord auf Ex as part of their game series echoes.
 In this game, players are guided by Bartsch and Schütze to solve the murder case of British aristocrat and long-time Member of Parliament Lord William Russell in the year 1840.

-After a distillery in Aschheim released a "Mord auf Ex"- special edition of Gin in 2021, they also created a blood-red Sloe Gin called "Mord auf Ex - Sloe Gin True Crime Edition".
+In 2021, a distillery in Aschheim released a special edition gin branded after the podcast, followed by a sloe gin edition titled "Mord auf Ex - Sloe Gin True Crime Edition".